2021-2022 Return-to School Information

-Two COVID-19 Pandemic Conditions of Operation Models for the 2020-2021 school year have been developed and approved by the Board of Education.
-The two comprehensive models provided guidelines for a full and a blended learning return.
+COVID-19 Pandemic Conditions of Operation Model for the 2021-2022 school year has been developed and reviewed by the Board of Education.
+The comprehensive model provided guidelines for a full return.
 The primary goal for both plans is the safety of our students, staff, and community against the exposure and spread of CODIV-19.

 Full Return Learning Model

 Ohio Department of Health Updated Guidance - revised December 31, 2022

 The Ohio Department of Health has released a flow chart based on the CDC’s updated guidance following an exposure to someone with COVID-19.
 Regardless of vaccination status or symptoms, anyone who tests positive for COVID-19 must isolate for at least 5 days.
 However, if symptoms are improving, isolation may end on the sixth day following either symptom onset or a positive COVID-19 test if the person consistently wears a mask for the next five days.
 Detailed quarantine and isolation guidance are available in the flow chart.
 The Ohio Department of Health has also updated K-12 school quarantine guidance including “mask to stay” and “test to play” timelines accordingly.

 COVID-19 Fact-Sheet K-12 Exposure and Quarantine*